-Just give me a call or sign into your client portal.
-Current clients may schedule sessions online.
+Just give me a call or a text.
 It is common for people to complete therapy and then want to re-engage in it a few months or years down the road.
 Think of it as an emotional tune up!

 I've been to therapy before and didn't have a good experience.
 Why should I expect this to be any different?

 Sadly, sometimes people don't have a great experience, usually because they are being pushed into therapy by someone else or because they don't have a good rapport with their therapist.
 I like to check in frequently with clients to hear how they are experiencing our sessions and to ensure we are following our plan that we created together.
 Therapy is collaborative and I encourage feedback on if you would like to focus on other topics or if certain strategies would work better for you.